choderalab/software-development/LICENSING_GUIDELINES.md

 ### Changing the license

 Sometimes, over the course of a project, the developers may decide that the original license is no longer appropriate.
-The license can be changed, though, with the consent of the copyright holders.
+The license can be changed with the consent of all copyright holders.
 For a list of examples, [the Wikipedia page](https://en.wikipedia.org/wiki/Software_relicensing) is helpful.

 ### Getting the team on board